Each TrekkSoft customer has their own story about how and why they became a tour operator or activity provider.

 Whatever your company and passion, you'll need a business plan to make sure your venture is both financially and conceptually viable.
 Let us help you out.

-The Strategyzer Business Model Canvas is a brilliant one-page tool for entrepreneurs looking to define their business ambitions and map a direction forward.
+We've created a Business Model worksheet especially for tour and activity business owners looking to define their business ambitions and map a direction forward.
 Print out a copy, have a few pens handy, and unleash your business creativity.
 You could also have fun covering a large print-out with Post-it notes.

 - Who are my key partners?